 Generally, ransomware happens through email phishing and spam.
 The messages have either a link or an attachment.
 Once a user clicks on the link or attachment, the ransomware will infect their computer.
 It can also spread throughout their network.
 Once it has infected the device or system, it can encrypt any or all of the files and potentially block access to the hard drive.

-Ransomware can be easily targeted to anyone; however, cyber-criminals typically go after organizations or those who can pay bigger ransoms.
+Ransomware can be easily targeted to anyone.
+However, cybercriminals typically go after organizations that can pay bigger ransoms.

 - First, since these cyber-criminals want big payouts, all large corporations are at a higher risk of being targeted.